 'A very eye catching and clearly creative CV with a suprising amount of information given its size.
 It is beautifully designed and illustrated with great attention to detail and the fold-out design offers another dimension to the CV.
 Fantastic work!'

 Yuan Zhu | BA (Hons) Media Arts

 'A great creative video CV with both clear and relevant information making it effective.
 It provided a good level of work experience evidence tailored to a chosen industry.
 The message is quick and succinct, leaving a positive first impression.
 Well done!'

 'People's Choice' Award Winner 2018

 'It was a fantastic experience to take part in the Creative CV Competition.
 It challenged me to get the most out of my CV both functionally and aesthetically.
 The Careers & Employability team provided very useful feedback on my entry, which helped to improve it further.
 It was great to see the CVs displayed at the Arts & Humanities Networking Evening where I was able to speak with other competition entrants and potential employers'

 Wendy Plas | BA Digital Art & Technology

-Our judges described Wendy's entry as a 'professional video CV showcasing her knowledge and skills, whilst demonstrating a competence in the medium she is working with in her industrial projects'.
+Our judges described Wendy's entry as a 'professional video CV showcasing her knowledge and skills, whilst demonstrating competence in the medium she is working within her industrial projects'.